rylanharper/nitrogen/README.md

 ### Shopify

-1. Within your Shopify admin dashboard, create a custom app and configure the necessary Storefront API permissions needed for your project (enable all Storefront API access scopes to keep things simple).
+1. Within your Shopify admin dashboard, create a custom app and configure the necessary Storefront API permissions needed for your project.
+Navigate to `Settings` > `Apps and Sales Channels` > `Develop Apps` > `Create an App` and enable all Storefront API access scopes to keep things simple.
 Once the app is created, retrieve your Storefront API access token to use in the project’s environment variables.

+2. To support international currencies and localized experiences, enable Markets within your Shopify admin dashboard.
+Navigate to `Settings` > `Markets` and configure your global markets.
+This ensures that customers can see prices in their local currencies when using this template.

-2. To enable product filtering, install the [Shopify Search & Discovery](https://apps.shopify.com/search-and-discovery?search_id=81e9e3f8-f482-4c8c-83c2-a80090d606df&surface_detail=search+and+discovery&surface_inter_position=1&surface_intra_position=5&surface_type=search) and set up basic filters.
-This project uses the product type, size, and color filter options.
+3. To enable product filtering, install the [Shopify Search & Discovery](https://apps.shopify.com/search-and-discovery?search_id=81e9e3f8-f482-4c8c-83c2-a80090d606df&surface_detail=search+and+discovery&surface_inter_position=1&surface_intra_position=5&surface_type=search) and set up basic filters.
+This template uses the product type, size, and color filter options.

-3. Add a custom `related_products` metafield to display related products on your product pages.
+4. Additionally, you'll want to add a custom `related_products` metafield to display related products on your product pages.
+Navigate to `Settings` > `Custom Data` > `Products` > `Add Definition`.
 This metafield allows you to reference the full data of related products, which is ideal for managing color swatches, media, etc.

 ### Nuxt